Skip to content

 What doesn’t work is setting a dramatic target with no realistic path to hit it.
 Someone earning $2,800 a month after tax with $2,600 in fixed expenses can’t save $500 a week.
 That math doesn’t hold, and when the plan fails in week two, so does the motivation.

-Set a number you can actually hit based on your real income and fixed costs, then look for ways to increase that number through the steps below.
-A slower but consistent plan beats an aggressive one you abandon.
+Then, look for ways to increase that amount using the steps below.
+After all, a slower but consistent plan will always beat an aggressive one you abandon.

 How Long to Save $1,000 Based on Monthly Savings Amount